QuickBlox/Documentation/docs/4_android/4_Chat/12_Privacy_lists.md

 <span id="Privacy_lists" class="on_page_navigation"></span>
 ## Privacy lists

 Privacy list API allows to enable or disable communication with other users in a chat.
-Privacy list API also enables a user to create, modify, or delete his privacy lists, define a default list.
+Privacy list API also gives possibility user to create, modify, or delete his privacy lists, define a default list.

-For managing of privacy lists this SDK uses ```QBPrivacyListsManager```, you can get it just call ```QBChatService.getInstance().getPrivacyListsManager()``` after success login to chat.
+To manage privacy lists SDK uses ```QBPrivacyListsManager```, to get it you can just call ```QBChatService.getInstance().getPrivacyListsManager()``` after success login to chat.

-Also you can listen any changes in privacy lists, for it you can use ```QBPrivacyListListener```
+Also you can listen any changes in privacy lists, for that you can use ```QBPrivacyListListener```
 ```java
 // set listener
 QBPrivacyListListener privacyListListener = new QBPrivacyListListener() {